 Our Fellows provide human capital to partner sites facing high volumes of work and shortages of manpower.
-LfA Fellows work at partner sites for approximately 21 months, encompassing their last year of law school and their first year as newly-minted attorneys.
+LfA Fellows work at partner sites for approximately 21 months, encompassing their last year of law school and their first year after graduation.
 Our Fellows will provide much-needed high quality staffing for our partner organizations.

 While partner organizations must pay for the support of Fellows, LfA Fellows are very inexpensive compared to regular first-year attorneys.
-The payment for a two-year LfA fellow is approximately half the fully-allocated cost of a first year attorney within a given geographic region.
-One new attorney salary and benefits would thus put four Fellows into each partner office at one time: two third-year students and two new attorneys (who have spent their third year at the office).
-We believe there will be a 3:1 productivity gain.
+The payment for a two-year LfA fellow is approximately half the fully-allocated cost of a first year attorney within a given geographic region (depending upon salaries and costs of benefits packages).
+One new attorney salary and benefits could thus put four Fellows into a partner office at one time: two third-year students and two new attorneys (who have spent their third year at the office).
+We believe there could be as much as a 3:1 productivity gain.
 Thus, LfA enables our partner offices to increase their overall manpower while staying within existing budgetary frameworks.

-Almost all of the funds paid for Fellows are expected to go toward their support in the form of salary and benefits for their first post-graduate year and, if possible, for scholarship aid for 3L Fellows.
-LfA is seeking grants and philanthropic funds to support the central organization.
-LfA will also seek contributions from the legal and general community to help support Fellows to work for very low-budget organizations facing high levels of unmet legal need.
+Almost all of the cost for Fellows goes toward their support in the form of salary and benefits for their first post-graduate year (and such necessary expenses as insurance).
+LfA will be seeking grants and philanthropic funds to support the central organization.
+LfA also intends to seek contributions from the legal and general community to help support fellowships at very low-budget organizations facing high levels of unmet legal need.